skokielibrary/spl-content/_content/bruce/resources--online-training-tutorials.markdown

 ###Treehouse Online Learning [link]
 Learn how to build websites and apps, write code, or start a business through self-paced video lessons.

+###Safari Books Online [link]
+Read thousands up-to-date technology, project management, and personal development books from popular publishers like O'Reilly, Wiley, SAMS, and more through your web browser.

 ##Learn a language